kubeflow/pipelines/backend/src/apiserver/visualization/README.md

 ## Known limitations

-* Multiple visualizations cannot be generated simultaneously.
+* Multiple visualizations cannot be generated concurrently.
     * This is because a single Python kernel is used to generate visualizations.
     * If visualizations are a major part of your workflow, it is recommended to increase the number of replicas within the [visualization deployment YAML](https://github.com/kubeflow/pipelines/tree/master/manifests/kustomize/base/pipeline/ml-pipeline-visualization-deployment.yaml)